zuiun/LRTScraper/README.md

 # Paper Scraper

-Web scraper that can scrape LRT, Kurier, and Kurier Wileński.
+Web scraper that can scrape LRT and Kurier Wileński.

 ## Installation